 |Overview||An outdoor activity of walking in natural environments often on pre charted paths called hiking trails.||A long journey on non-designated paths which could last several days and could be challenging.
 It is more intense, longer and energetic than hiking.|

 |Worldwide differences||Hiking is called by different names around the world: tramping in New Zealand, bush-walking in Australia, trekking in Nepal.||Trekking is also known as backpacking but should not be confused with mountaineering|

-Depending on the weather and if the hike is for a day, a few hours or overnight, the equipment one carries varies.
-For a simple hike, good hiking shoes (preferably water proof), weather-appropriate clothing (hat, sunscreen, waterproof jacket), a trail map, compass, sunscreen, water, food and basic medical kit can be carried.
+Depending on the weather and duration of the hike, the equipment one carries varies.
+For a simple hike, good hiking shoes (preferably water proof), weather-appropriate clothing (hat, sunscreen, waterproof jacket), a trail map, proper clothing, a compass, sunscreen, water, food and basic medical kit can be carried.
 The weight and bulk limit the amount of equipment that one can carry.
-Apart from what one would take on a day hike, overnight hikes and treks require a backpack, tent and sleeping bag for camping, fire lighting tools either flint or matches, food, water, survival kit, water purifying tablets, a compass, flashlight, map, insect repellent, a trekking pole or hiking pole which look like ski poles can be used in challenging treks can also be used.
-Equipment carried is to mitigate the dangers associated with hiking and trekking such as getting lost, dehydration or hypothermia, sunburn or frostbite, animal attacks, internal injuries like ankle sprains.
+Apart from what one would take on a day or a few hour hike, overnight hikes and trekking requires more equipment such as a backpack, a tent and sleeping bag for camping, fire lighting tools either flint or matches, food, water, survival kit, water purifying tablets, a compass, flashlight, map, insect repellent, a trekking pole or hiking pole which look like ski poles can be used in challenging treks can also be used.
+Equipment carried is to mitigate the dangers associated with hiking and trekking.
+Some of these dangers include getting lost,sunburn or frostbite, dehydration or hypothermia, wildlife attacks, internal injuries like ankle sprains.